BillJr99/Ursinus-CS173/_pages/Modules/exercise-boolean.md

                 float pi = 3.14159;

+                /* TODO: Declare a floating point variable circumference, and set it equal to pi * the diameter */ float circumference = pi * diameter;

-                /* TODO: Print the circumference of this circle, which is pi * the diameter */
+                /* TODO: Print the circumference of this circle */ System.out.println(circumference);

-                /* The value should be 20.420335, which you can verify on your calculator.
+                /* The true circumference is 20.420335, which you can verify on your calculator.
-                   But you might get something different!
+                   But you might get something slightly different here!
 Why? */

-                /* TODO: Write an if statement that checks if the circumference is "equal" to this value by checking if it is greater than a nearby value and smaller than a nearby value. */
+                /* TODO: Declare a boolean variable called isApproximatelyEqual, whose value is true if the circumference is "approximately equal" to 20.420335, by checking if it is greater than a nearby value and smaller than a nearby value. */

+                /* I'll print the value for you - don't change this! */ System.out.println(isApproximatelyEqual);
             }
         }